webDva/matrixmul/README.md

 #### Struct members

-* `int rows` - The number of rows the matrix has.
+* `unsigned char rows` - The number of rows the matrix has.
-* `int columns` - The number of columns the matrix has.
+* `unsigned char columns` - The number of columns the matrix has.
 * `float elements[MAX_ELEMENTS]` - An array of floating point numbers that are the matrix's elements.

 ### `MAX_ELEMENTS`